fatmakahveci/fatmakahveci.com-sources/content/go note/go.md

 - Short variable declarations (`:=`) can only be used in functions.
 Variable declaration and assignment must be in the same line.
 - `var` can be used inside and outside of functions.

+- Variables declared without an explicit initial value are given their `zero value`.
+  - `0` for numerics
+  - `false` for booleans
+  - `""` for strings

 ```go
 // initialized value
 var name string = "Bob" // var <variable_name> <type> = <value> // type is given